 Dallol Volcano is a cinder cone maar filled with sulphur springs, potash and acid ponds and has been formed by the intrusion of basaltic magma into salt deposits and subsequent hydrothermal activity.
 Phreatic explosions occur when magma heats the ground or surface water – this took place in Danakil in 1926 forming Dallol volcano.

-Dallol, an alien landscape
+Dallol’s alien landscape

 Dallol is one of the most colourful landforms on Earth due to the unique geological conditions.
 After a drive through the white salt flats and a short walk up dark volcanic rock, you’re faced with this other-worldly luminescent pop of colour as you reach the top.